-The ever-increasing world population and growth of urban environments has resulted in an unprecedented number of structures and infrastructures being built in regions that are exposed to natural hazards such as earthquakes, hurricanes, wind storms, flooding and fire.
-The increased risk associated with building in these area, coupled with society’s demand for an enhanced level of performance of the built environment, calls for the development of new multi-disciplinary analysis and design approaches for a wide spectrum of structural systems and materials.
+The ever-increasing world population and growth of urban environments has resulted in an unprecedented number of structures and infrastructure systems being built in regions that are exposed to natural hazards such as earthquakes, hurricanes, wind storms, flooding and fire.
+The increased risk associated with building in these areas, coupled with society’s demand for an enhanced level of performance of the built environment, calls for the development of new multi-disciplinary analysis, design and fabrication approaches for a wide spectrum of structural systems and materials.

-The Structures and Materials Engineering Group brings together a unique mix of experimental and computational modeling expertise to find solutions to these challenges.
-In reaching these goals, the Group relies on state-of-the-art computational simulation facilities as well as some of the nation’s most versatile and best equipped large-scale structural engineering, advanced sensing, materials, and concrete pavement laboratories.
+The Structural and Materials Engineering Group brings together a unique mix of experimental and computational modeling expertise over a wide range of scales to find solutions to these challenges.
+In reaching these goals, the Group relies on state-of-the-art computational simulation facilities as well as some of the nation’s most versatile and best equipped large-scale structural engineering, advanced sensing, materials and concrete pavement laboratories.

-Research areas of interest in the Structures and Materials Engineering Group include:
+Research areas of interest in the Structural and Materials Engineering Group include:

 - Earthquake and wind resistant design of structural systems composed of reinforced concrete, prestressed concrete, steel and high performance fiber reinforced cementitious composites

 - Behavior of buildings and bridges under extreme loading conditions generated by man-made and natural hazards